WildPetScience/Specification/MANAGEMENT.md

 that when we come to demonstrate our software we always have a functional version, even if it is missing some features.

+Code will be peer-reviewed; this means that code should not be pushed directly to the `master` or `develop` branches.
+To add code, commit to a new branch, push the branch and submit a new pull request.
+All developers should "watch" the repos on Github so that they are notified of other developers' pull requests.

 ### IDE / Environment
 We will use IntelliJ IDEA to develop the Condor and Triton branches, and a regular text editor to develop the Specification branch.